Calvin Fixx

 Calvin Fixx, born Calvin Henry Fix (August 1, 1906 – March 3, 1950), was an American journalist and editor, lifelong friend of Robert Cantwell and friend of Whittaker Chambers, both fellow editors at Time magazine.
-All three were either Marxist or communist during the 1920s and 1930s and then became anti-communists by 1939.
+All three were either Marxist or communist during the 1920s and 1930s but had become anti-communists by 1939.

 Background

 Calvin Fixx was born Calvin Henry Fix in Lyman, Idaho, on August 1, 1906, the son of Henry Martin Fix (1883–1971) and Maggie Priscilla Smith Fix (1888–1958).
 He had two brothers, Ford and Harley, and a sister, Georgia.

 He attended high school in Aberdeen, Washington, where he began a lifelong friendship with Robert Cantwell.
 He attended business school in Aberdeen briefly.

 Cantwell and Fixx dreamed of "escaping to New York".

 Career

 In 1927, Fixx hitchhiked cross-country to New York City.
 He took a part-time job in a Greenwich Village bookshop and wrote freelance book reviews.
 He took other jobs, such as secretary to author Lyle Saxon.
 At this time, he added a second "x" to his surname because, he said, "a verb cannot be a name."
 He began to act informally as Cantwell's agent and helped him publish his first major short story.
 In 1929, he encouraged Robert Cantwell to come to New York City and they shared a flat in Greenwich Village.

 In 1936, he joined Time with Robert Cantwell, Robert Fitzgerald, and James Agee.

 In early 1939, Fitzgerald resigned.
 In April 1939, Chambers was hired by Henry Luce, and Fixx joined Chambers in the Books section.
 In 1940, William Saroyan lists Fixx among "contributing editors" at Time in Saroyan's play, Love's Old Sweet Song.